Iteo/theme_tailor/packages/theme_tailor/README.md

 - "MyThemeBuildContextProps" extension on "BuildContext" is generated
 - getter on "background" of type "Color" is added directly to "BuildContext"

-## Change themes quantity and names
+## Change themes' quantity and names
 By default,  "@tailor" will generate two themes: "light" and "dark";
 To control the names and quantity of the themes, edit the "themes" property on the "@Tailor" annotation.\
 You can also change theme names globally by adjusting `build.yaml`.
 Check out [Build configuration](#build-configuration) for more info